Close Menu

 Take an Evening Hike

 Something magical happens around sunset in Boulder in the summertime.
 The heat of the day gives way to almost instantly cooler temperatures, thanks to low humidity and breezes from the forests.
 The landscape is painted in pinks, oranges and reds that slowly fade into cool lavender grays.
-With the sun setting around 8:30pm, if you time it right, you’ll be able to be out there almost exactly as the solstice happens (8:42pm MST).
 Find a hike here.

 Hiking the Enchanted Mesa Trail